 June is the quietest month on Severnside with a total of only 141 species seen.
-It is the month to do those decorating jobs at home unless any strong West or South West winds occur.
-This can produce a good selection of seabirds including Manx Shearwater, Gannet, Fulmar and Storm Petrel.
+Strong south ewes or west wind can produce a good selection of seabirds including Manx Shearwater, Gannet, Fulmar and Storm Petrel.
 The first parties of young Shelduck appear.
 June has had some rarities including Franklin’s Gull (1988) and Alpine Swift (1999).

-The month ends on a quiet note with just twelve Curlew and six Oystercatcher at Chittening Warth.
+The month ends on a quiet note with just 12 Curlew and 6 Oystercatcher at Chittening Warth.
 Low cloud and humid weather produced several hundred Swifts low over the railway station.

-Much the same as recent days except for two Peregrine at Chittening Warth, two Tufted Duck on the Orchard Pools, Severn Beach and a Kingfisher at New Passage.
+Much the same as recent days except for 2 Peregrine at Chittening Warth, 2 Tufted Duck on the Orchard Pools, Severn Beach and a Kingfisher at New Passage.

 The birding still remains quiet in the very warm settled weather.
-Several parties of fledged young were seen this morning including Common Whitethroat and Lesser Whitethroat.
-At least twenty one young Shelduck were present at Northwick Warth.
-This evening there were at least 120 Curlew and twelve Oystercatcher roosting at New Pill, Chittening Warth, a single adult Ringed Plover was on Severn Beach.
+Several parties of fledged young were seen this morning including Whitethroat and Lesser Whitethroat.
+At least 21 young Shelduck were present at Northwick Warth.
+This evening there were at least 120 Curlew and 12 Oystercatcher roosting at New Pill, Chittening Warth, and a single adult Ringed Plover was seen at Severn Beach.

-At Severn Beach there were still eighty Black-headed Gulls with sixty five Curlew and ten Dunlin.
-There were at least one hundred more Curlew roosting on Northwick Warth this evening.
+At Severn Beach there were still 80 Black-headed Gulls with 65 Curlew and 10 Dunlin.
+There were at least another 100 Curlew roosting on Northwick Warth this evening.

-Eighty Black-headed Gulls, ten Curlew and a single Ringed Plover were present at Severn Beach on the early evening high tide.
+Eighty Black-headed Gulls, 10 Curlew and a single Ringed Plover were present at Severn Beach on the early evening high tide.